ctb/2017-moore-ddd-annual-report/narrative.md

 software engineering, and repeatability/reproducibility.
 The primary broadcast medium for these opinions is social media, with my blog and Twitter accounts.
-As evidence of engagement, my blog sees about 90,000 page views a year, and gathers about 200 comments per year; but I don't know how to summarize my Twitter traffic.
+As evidence of engagement, my blog sees about 90,000 page views a year, and gathers about 200 comments per year;
+I don't know how to summarize my Twitter traffic.
 It seems likely that many of my invitations and advisory board memberships come from my social media presence, as I have mostly avoided publishing opinion